 Although he lived until April 1495, Tura's documented activity for the Este court ends in the mid-1480s, and we have no evidence that he worked on any major commissions during his last ten years, when he was apparently in poor health.
 Besides, Tura's lively, linear manner was losing favor during the 1480s.
 After his activity at the Este court ceased, Ercole de' Roberti's more moderate style, with broader figures and softer modeling, came to prevail.
 Tura's well-crafted, creative, and striking art was praised during his lifetime by Giovanni Santi and Filarete, as well as by local patrons and humanists.
 Tura has rightfully gained recognition as one of the most spirited geniuses of quattrocento painting.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Ortolani, Sergio.
 Cosmè Tura, Francesco del Cossa, Ercole de' Roberti.
 Milan, 1941: 5-82.